 After pondering around and catching up with the regular volunteers, it was time to do the honours of removing the blanket of leaves that mother nature had laid along the front wall.
 Following some vigorous sweeping, shovelling and wheel-barrowing the entrance to site and the pavement leading up to it looked just as good as it would in the summer, leaf and litter free!

 As we approach the winter months, the air becomes damper and cooler, inviting Jack Frost himself to come out and play.
 This in return restricts what we can and can’t do around the site.
-The rear retaining wall has been the main focal point within the group since we have been able to have regular meet-ups again, but with winter hindering any further restoration on the retaining wall, the group’s attention has turned to Pump House Cottage.
+The rear retaining wall has been the main focal point within the group since we have been able to have regular meet-ups again, but with winter hindering any further restoration on the retaining wall, the group’s attention has returned to Pump House Cottage, and to our Hemingfield’s Hidden History project to save and reopen the building, reconnecting the whole colliery site together, as a resource and space for visitors, volunteers and exhibitions.

-The previous fortnight has seen Pump House Cottage receive quite the overhaul: The removal of an old satellite dish; a general sweep, freshly painted drainpipes and window sills – all of these giving the building a complete new look; resembling what she (OR HE!) may have looked like in her past, working life.
+The previous fortnight has seen Pump House Cottage receive quite the overhaul: The removal of an old satellite dish; a general sweep, freshly painted drainpipes and window sills – all of these giving the building a completely different look; resembling what she (OR HE!) may have looked like in her past, working life.

 After giving the Pump House Cottage a fresh new look, it was agreed within the team that the main job in focus this weekend would be repairing the Lintel on the red brick extension of the cottage.
 Requiring scaffolding; a safe, solid structure was soon erected and both Glen and Paul could get to work on the restoration.
 Using specialist, rapid set waterproof repair mortar the once heavily weather damaged lintels now have a fresh face!